Human-in-the-Loop Wireless Communications: Machine Learning and Brain-Aware Resource Management: Simulation Results and Analysis

 In Fig. \ref{fig:YoungOldRate}, we show the transmission rate for four different users.
 We can see that the rate for brain-unaware users with predetermined delay will converge to $2.5$~Mbps.
 This rate will ensure the reliability for these users.
 However, the rate of the users with learned delay perception will converge to a smaller rate.
 This is due to the fact that these users' actual requirements are known to the system, and the system uses this knowledge to avoid unnecessarily wasting resources.
 However, as we will see next, this rate reduction does not change the reliability for these users.

 Fig. \ref{fig:YoungoldRely} shows the reliability for the four aforementioned users.
 As we can see, the reliability of all the users will converge to $95$~\%, which is the target reliability value for the users.
-We can see that the system is able to ensure reliability for the users with identified delay perceptions as well as the users with predefined delay requirements.
-However, the system used $45$\% less power for those users for which the delay perception is learned.
+We can see that the system is able to ensure reliability for the users with identified delay perceptions as well as the users with predefined delay requirements. {However, as observed from Fig. \ref{fig:youngOldpower}, the system uses $45$\% less power for those users for which the delay perception is learned. }

 Finally, Fig. \ref{fig:V} investigates the effect of parameter $V$ for the system with 5 MTDs and 5 UEs.
 We can see that, as $V$ increases from $1$ to $1.9$, the convergence time decreases from $40$ iterations to $15$ iterations.
 Nevertheless, increasing $V$ will make the algorithm unstable, and as we can see, increasing it to $2.2$ will create an overshoot which is $11$\% higher than the final value.
 Hence, parameter $V$, if adjusted correctly, can create a balance between stability and convergence rate of our algorithm.